Barbara Capozzi describes herself as an “FDR Park lover for over 50 years.” And she’s not alone.

 “The goal is not to turn back the clock,” says WRT landscape architect Charles Neer, “but to take cues from the Olmsted Brothers’ original vision and create win-win scenarios for the park.”

-To learn more about the FDR Park master plan and to sign up for updates, visit our Capital Projects page.
+To learn more about the FDR Park Plan and sign up for updates, visit our Capital Projects page.